discourse/discourse/docs/INSTALL.md

   - Run a clockwork process for enqueing scheduled jobs
   - Run several Rails processes, preferably behind a proxy like Nginx.

+---

+# Low memory installs

+- Clockwork can run inside your web server, if you launch the your web server with EMBED_CLOCKWORK=1, clockwork will run in a backgroud thread.
+As clockwork itself only performs scheduling, it will have very little impact on performance

 [1]: https://github.com/discourse/discourse/blob/master/docs/INSTALL-ubuntu.md
 [2]: https://github.com/discourse/discourse/blob/master/docs/HEROKU.md